Martian-Technologies/Logic-Graph-Creator/docs/building.md

 You can also build for release with `release` preset
 > Works for MacOS, Windows (MSVC), and Linux

-## Setting up CMake in an IDE
-TODO

 ## Notes
 If your error highlighting or IDE integration is showing red, make sure you have already compiled the project and the compile_commands.json in the build folder is being recognized (default for most lsp)